dxw/contracts/agreements/govpress.md

     2. In the event that the services are suspended, dxw will replace your site with a message stating that your site is down for maintenance.

-9. ### Fees

-    1.  dxw's fees for infrastructure, as specified in your proposal, will be calculated every calendar month and billed in arrears.

-    2.  dxw's fees for support, whether Fully Managed or Partly Managed, will be billed each month in arrears.

-    3.  if any Surrounding Activies are being provided as part of this contract, they will be billed on completion, or at points as otherwise specified in your proposal.

 10. ### Required Materials

     1. In order to resolve Support Tickets, there will occasionally be